A Simple Guide around Cat Coat Colours & Marking Genetics

 The hierarchical order: Ticked (Ta) > Spotted (T) > Classic (tb)

 In the Silver & Golden Cats, the 'type' is characterized by colour at the tips of the hair.
-There are three types which includes chinchilla, shaded and smoke, each distinguished by the extent of the shading on individual hairs.
+There are three types which include chinchilla, shaded and smoke, each distinguished by the extent of the shading on individual hairs.

 In Chinchillas, only the very tip of the guard hair, or outer coat, is coloured, it gives a delightful shimmer to the coat.
 With the shaded pattern, a quarter of the guard hair farthest from the cat’s body exhibits the colour.
 In the smoke pattern, half of the guard hair farthest from the cat’s body displays the colour.
 When a smoke-patterned cat is still, the coat pattern may appear solid, but when the cat is moving or you pet him, you can see the white undercoat.